 Every day farm families wage their own personal battles – whether it is working through a very challenging financial environment, dealing with increasing regulations in almost every area of their business, struggling with market loss or just finding a way to navigate through the dynamics of running a family business into today’s world.
 It’s challenging at best, a battle at its worst.

 Too often, though, we choose to fight those battles alone.
 However, internalizing that stress can lead to both physical and mental health issues.
-It can also lead to accidents on the farms, conflicts among family members, higher rates of addiction and a host of other problems.
+It can also lead to accidents on the farms, conflicts among family members, and a host of other problems.

 Remember what matters most is your health and own personal well-being.
 Stress can take a serious toll on your body and mind.
 If you do feel overwhelmed, find people you can lean on for guidance and support, whether it’s a loved one, friend, or your pastor.
 Don’t ever try to carry the burden on your own.
 Having people around you can help you keep moving forward, and that is half the battle.

 If Immediate Concern:

 - If you have an immediate concern related to your own health or the well-being of a loved one, we strongly recommend you contact your local county crisis prevention center.
 Click here to access the hotlines for each of those county centers.

 - Agriwellness, Inc. offers a list of hotlines that are available and have counselors on hand who understand agriculture issues and the stress of farming.
 Click here to access that information.